surazdott/api-response/README.md

 // Result
 {
     "success": false,
-    "message": "Validation failed for the request.",
+    "message": "Validation failed for the request",
     "errors": {
         "name": [
             "The name field is required."